frankchen07/writing/posts/developing product sense is about user empathy and deconstructing products.md

 To build empathy, try some of these questions:

 1. What do you think the purpose of this product is?
-Who do you think its for?
+Who do you think it's for?
 This will give you a sense of how effective your product's landing page is.
 It also gives you ideas for words to describe your product that resonate with people.
 2. Now that you're in the product, what actions do you want to take?
 This will help you understand which features are easy to discover and how clear your product's navigation and calls to action are.
 3. What are you thinking right now?
 How does that make you feel?
 I tend to ask this at every new step the user lands on, because people tend not to notice their self-talk and feelings otherwise.

 Things to note: